 When considering brand equity, the asset is considered intangible, since that you can't really touch or hold brand equity, and its value is measured in terms of the amount of recognition attributed by a consumer or potential consumer of the product or service.

 Brand equity translates into consumer goodwill or a propensity to prefer or buy this particular branded product or service versus a different or generic version of the same product.

 How does one go about measuring this intangible known as brand equity?
 Take a look at the following considerations and action steps.
 You may need to commit several months and be prepared for long periods of market research, but by being aware of the following six considerations, you can begin to measure brand equity.

 Brand equity can be viewed from several different perspectives.
 The hard-line perspective is that of financial outcomes which look at price premiums.
 That is, how much more will a consumer pay for a product or service that is branded over a product or service that is generic?

 A softer perspective looks at brand extension and the value that a brand leads to the introduction of other products.
 This approach also considers the reverse dynamic of the impact of a new product or service on the existing brand.

-It might help you if you first clarify which perspective you would like to adopt by pinpointing what outcome you are after.
+It can be helpful if you first clarify which perspective you would like to adopt by pinpointing what outcome you wish to achieve.

 Determine Brand Equity Research Goals